andreas-schoch/dominoscript/readme.md

 #### `GET`
 <img src="assets/horizontal/6-0.png" alt="Domino" width="128">

-Read data from the board and pushes it to the stack.
+Reads data from the board and pushes it to the stack.
 Takes 2 arguments from the stack:
 - The type Index to parse it as.
 It indicates the type and the direction of the data.
 - The address of the first domino half